TUM-FAF/IDE/MIDPS_LAB_1.md

   - Create a VCS hook (1 pt)
   - Install a code-highlighter plugin in your CLI text editor (1 pt)
   - Create a VCS alias (1 pt)
+  - Master any CLI editor (ex.
+VIM).
+Learn 10 commands to prove your mastery (1 pt)
+  - Create your own server (ex. virtual machine) (2 pt)
+  - Create a VCS merge conflict and solve it (1 pt)

 ### References: